Futures Trading Guide

 Safety Features

 - Simulation mode — Default mode where no real orders are sent.
-Practice risk-free.
+Practice risk-free via the auto-trading system.

 - Position limits — Maximum contracts per account (default: 1)